A Celiac’s Gluten Free Guide to Morocco

 As with any destination, at home or abroad, it’s important to confirm on a case-by-case basis that no flour was used in the sauces, or to thicken.

 • Likely Morocco’s most famous dish, tagine (or tajine) is the name for both the stew and the dish it’s made in.
 Tagine is traditionally made of meats and vegetables slow cooked over coals or a stove in a conical clay pot for many hours.
 Different varieties contain beef, chicken, lamb, or fish with vegetables and sometimes dried fruits and nuts.
 Tagines are naturally gluten free, but are a communal dish served with bread.
-Traditionally, the bread is used to scoop the tagine, so if you’re sharing with non-Celiacs, you’ll want to scoop your portion first to avoid cross-contamination.
+Traditionally, the bread is used to scoop the tagine, so if you’re sharing with non-Celiacs, you’ll want to scoop your portion first to avoid cross-contact.

 • Tangia, not to be confused with tagine, is a slow-cooked stew with a burst of wonderful flavors.
 Per Paula Wolfort in The Food of Morocco, “tangia is a dish made by men, a dish of soldiers, sheepherders, and others separated from women” – a bachelor’s dish”.
 It’s flavored with spices – ras-al-hanout, cumin, nutmeg, cinnamon and more – and lemon and garlic round out the tastes.
 Usually made with lamb or beef – and customarily gluten free.